 Showing him a smile, Eric could have only described as ‘angelic’, Ragna skipped from one tile on the ground to the next.
 Like a sweet imp, she performed a pirouette.

 Wasn’t this Sven her boyfriend or something like that?
-She hadn’t given many details but he remembered her dropping that name.
+Eric wondered.
+Ragna hadn’t given many details, but he remembered her dropping that name.
 The way her voice had inflated gave away that she was deeply in love.
-And apparently he was her chew toy.
-Eric had heard of boys pulling the hair of girls they liked but this was one paygrade above.
+And apparently, he was her chew toy.
+Eric had heard of boys pulling the hair of girls they liked, but this was one pay grade above.

 “Perhaps I should make a call.
-Is seems there is a macadamia missing from the nuthouse.”
+It seems there’s a macadamia missing from the nuthouse.”

-“Sill.”
 Ragna’s expression changed to a somber mask.
 She turned around and faced Eric.
-“We were never really friends.
+“Altera and I were never really friends.
 I’m not sure if I would call us friends right now.
-But I respect her.
+But I respect her, and it’s cool being around her.
 It took me a while to see it, but she deserves to become a Valkyrie.”

 Eric rubbed his chin.

-The way she just had talked seemed to imply that by contrast, she didn’t believe to deserve to become a Valkyrie.
+The way she just had talked, didn’t that seem to imply that by contrast, Ragna didn’t deserve to become a Valkyrie.
 Or was he imagining things?

 Walking alongside the harbor street, the daily market was in full swing.
 Having caught the first batch of fresh food, the merchants were shouting their prices and offerings.
-Were it not for the cars, the occasional pieces of technology and the modern clothes of the passersby, the scenery wouldn’t be out of place 2000 years ago.
+Were it not for the cars, the occasional pieces of technology and the modern clothes of the passersby, the scenery wouldn’t have been out of place 2000 years ago.
 Ragna looked at the food with avaricious eyes.
 Hlessy was famous for its seafood.
 It was the best in all of Veil.
-Perhaps the southern corner was better, due to its closer proximity to Minanaught.
-But that was a point of contention for the entire continent and wouldn’t diminish the taste of Hlessian seafood.

 But Ragna’s joy was not for long.
 As they stood in line to board the ferry, they noticed agents of the IBV rummaging through the harbor.
 They inspected any place that could function as a hiding place for humans or loot, and halted passerby at random, forcing them to identify themselves with their IDs.
 Next to the entrance to each ship or board stood an agent carding every boarder.

 “Crap.”
 Ragna gulped.
 Behind them was an extensive line of travelers.
 If they left now, they would raise suspicion.
 But if they did nothing, the agent would identify her for sure.
 Trying to enter the board would be next to impossible.
-Ragna put on the hoodie of her jacket and drew it enough that the agents wouldn’t be able to identify her just by a glance.
+Ragna pulled the hoodie of her jacket close enough to her face that the agents wouldn’t be able to identify her just by a glance.
+“What now?”